tommysullivan/ts-injector/lib/test-portal/readme.md

     - Update JIRA issues with test result status and summary for a given result
     - JQL Query auto applies tag query to currently viewed test result
     - tags can link to the JIRA issues they are associated with
+    - Identify JIRA tickets that do not have commit records on them
+    - Identify JIRA tickets that do not have a corresponding test (just do a query and refer to the number of unfound tags)

 GitHub Integration